Irreconcilable Differences: Production

 Irreconcilable Differences was inspired by the divorce between director Peter Bogdanovich and his first wife, producer Polly Platt, after he left her for actress Cybill Shepherd (whose proxy in the film is played by Sharon Stone).
 Sam Wanamaker plays a producer based on Roger Corman.
 Some of Bogdanovich's early films are parodied/altered, such as Targets, The Last Picture Show, Daisy Miller, and the big-budget motion picture that broke him, the musical At Long Last Love (depicted in the film as an adaptation of Gone With The Wind).

 Charles Shyer and Nancy Meyers had written and produced Private Benjamin.
 The success of that movie enabled Shyer to direct this one.
+They started working on it after Benjamin originally for Orion Pictures.
+They claimed much of the material was based on their own romantic relationship - when they made it they had been together for a number of years and shared a child.
+Charles Shyer said they were also attracted by the opportunity to tell a non-linear story.
+The script took fourteen drafts.

+Raising finance was difficult.
+It took producers Arlene Sellers and Alex Winitsky nine months to raise $6 million.

 "I love the movie," said Ryan O'Neal.
 "So I did it for no salary, just points.
 It was made for under $6 million, so they didn't have the money to pay us.
 Still, I think it's some of my best work.
 Maybe I should work like that more often."

 Reception

-On Rotten Tomatoes, the film has an approval rating of 57% based on 14 reviews, with an average rating of 5.6/10.
-On Metacritic the film has a score of 52% based on reviews from 9 critics, indicating "mixed or average reviews".

 Roger Ebert of the Chicago Sun-Times did not like the title and did not think the film was very promising at first, "The plot drifts dangerously toward a series of stagy confrontations, but avoids the obvious: This movie has been written with so much wit and imagination that even obligatory scenes have a certain freshness and style."
-Ebert calls it "one of the funnier and more intelligent movies of 1984" and gives it 3 and a half stars out of 4.
+Ebert called it "one of the funnier and more intelligent movies of 1984" and gave it 3 1/2 stars out of 4.
+Janet Maslin of The New York Times praised the talents of the movie's adult leads, but thought Drew Barrymore was too self-consciously cute.
+She said that, most of the time, the efforts of director Charles Shyer fell "terribly flat."